aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

 As a first line of defense against IP exhaustion, we strongly recommend to size your IPv4 VPCs and subnets with growth in mind, to prevent your clusters to consume all the available IP addresses.
 You will not be able to create new Pods or nodes if the subnets don’t have enough available IP addresses.

 Before building VPC and subnets, it is advised to work backwards from the required workload scale.
-For example, when clusters are built using “ekstcl” (a simple CLI tool for creating and managing clusters on EKS) /19 subnets are created by default.
-A netmask of /19 is suitable for the majority of workload types allowing more than 8000 adresses to be allocated.
+For example, when clusters are built using “eksctl” (a simple CLI tool for creating and managing clusters on EKS) /19 subnets are created by default.
+A netmask of /19 is suitable for the majority of workload types allowing more than 8000 addresses to be allocated.

 It should be noted, that when you size VPCs and subnets, there might be a number of elements (other than pods and nodes) which can consume IP addresses, for example Load Balancers, RDS Databases and other in-vpc services.
 Additionally, Amazon EKS, can create up to 4 elastic network interfaces (X-ENI) that are required to allow communication towards the control plane (more info [here](../subnets/)).
 During cluster upgrades, Amazon EKS creates new X-ENIs and deletes the old ones when the upgrade is successful.
 For this reason we recommend a netmask of at least /28 (16 IP addresses) for subnets associated with an EKS cluster.

 You can use the [sample EKS Subnet Calculator](../subnet-calc/subnet-calc.xlsx) spreadsheet to plan for your network.
 The spreadsheet calculates IP usage based on workloads and VPC ENI configuration.
 The IP usage is compared to an IPv4 subnet to determine if the configuration and subnet size is sufficient for your workload.
 Keep in mind that, if subnets in your VPC run out of available IP addresses, we suggest [creating a new subnet](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-subnets.html#create-subnets) using the VPC’s original CIDR blocks.
+Notice that now [Amazon EKS now allows modification of cluster subnets and security groups](https://aws.amazon.com/about-aws/whats-new/2023/10/amazon-eks-modification-cluster-subnets-security/).

 #### Custom networking